-Financial Management.
-Three semester hours.
 A study of business finance within the economic environment including financial reporting, analysis, markets and regulations, with emphasis on global and ethical issues.
 Risk, valuation, planning and analysis including working capital management and capital budgeting, and other decision rules help maximize the value of the firm.
 Focus on total quality management and financial considerations in the production of goods and services.
-Prerequisite: FIN 304 or FIN 501, or consent of instructor.

 FIN 510 - Investment Seminar

-Investment Seminar.
-Three semester hours.
 A comprehensive study of security selection and analysis techniques and of security markets and how they are affected by the domestic and international economic, political, and tax structures.
 Group discussion, individual and group research, and the computer are utilized.
-Prerequisite: FIN 504 or consent of instructor.
+Prerequisites: FIN 504 or consent of instructor.

 FIN 512 - Derivatives & Risk Management